Rc-Cookie/json/README.md

 If the default value should be `null`, `orNull()` can be used instead, and if the default value should only be generated on demand, `orGet()` supports the use of `Supplier`.

 This can work because `JsonElement` can wrap any json value, both primitive and object-based.
 You can treat it as JsonObject, JsonArray, String and so on.
-If the value is not available at some point, it will ignore the following instructions and on demand return the previously specified default value.
+If the value is not available at some point, it will ignore the following instructions and on demand return the specified default value instead.

 ---